Victims and Survivors of Crime Week 2025 Excellence Awards

 1. Empowered victims and survivors of crime

-2. Inspired other service providers and promoted best practices with regards to supporting victims and survivors of crime; and
+2. Inspired other service providers and promoted best practices with regards to supporting victims and survivors of crime

 3. Achieved meaningful change that has improved the experiences of those who have been touched by crime in Canada

-Victims and Survivors of Crime Week 2024 Excellence in Volunteer Victim Service Award
+Victims and Survivors of Crime Week 2025 Excellence in Victim-Centered Policing Award

 About the Award